GyanendraChaubey/Machine-Learning-Project/README.md

  Real world Data --> Pickle Object of feature Enginerring (Transform function) --> Pickle object of model training (Prediction function) --> Prediction

 Note: Create Final pickle file with Feature Engineering object, model Object that we need to deploy

+MLOps
+{
+DevOps:
+{
+    DevOps is the combination of cultural philosphies, practices, and tools that increases an organisations ability to deliver applications and services at high velocity.

+    CI+CD and Code Versioning
+}
+Data Versioning and Contineous Training (CT)
+}

+Data Versioning: Hash value and Timestamp is used for data versioninng.